Telegram-Mini-Apps/analytics/README.md

 ## Usage

+> [!IMPORTANT]
-First of all, you must generate an access token through the [Data Chief](https://t.me/DataChief_bot) bot.
+>First of all, you must generate an access token through the [Data Chief](https://t.me/DataChief_bot) bot.
 For detailed instructions on how to connect SDK and receive a token, please refer to the [documentation](https://docs.tganalytics.xyz/).

 ### Initialize the SDK